 Brandy Ball Blake

 With a PHD in English Literature in hand, Brandy came to Georgia Tech to teach English 1101 and 1102 as a postdoctoral fellow.
-However, since then she was hired as full-time faculty--first as the Associate Director of the Communication Center and then, in 2014, as a Communication Specialist for the Stewart School of Industrial and Systems Engineering, where she helps the engineering students improve their communication skills.
-Brandy teaches undergraduate and a graduate courses on technical communication and also help with career documents, fellowships/scholarships, etc.
+Since then, she has been hired into multiple roles- first as the Associate Director of the Communication Center then as Professional and Technical Communication Coordinator for the Stewart School of Industrial and Systems Engineering in 2014, where she helps engineering students improve their communication skills.
+Brandy also teaches undergraduate and a graduate courses on technical communication and helps with career documents, fellowships/scholarships, and more.

-Brandy became a leadership coach because, having been born an introvert, she didn't realized until working in an administrative position that leadership isn't just for extroverts.
-It's not about leading people by the nose and telling them what to do; it's about understanding yourself, your co-workers, and the situation well enough to ask the right questions, motivate others, and navigate challenges.
-Helping students figure out what makes them a great leader is one of her favorite responsibilities as a teacher.
+Brandy became a leadership coach after learning that leadership is not limited to extroverted personalities.
+Leadership is not about leading people by the nose and telling them what to do-- it is the process of understanding yourself, your co-workers, and the situation well enough to ask the right questions, motivate others, and navigate challenges.
+Helping students identify what makes them a great leader is one of her favorite responsibilities as a teacher.

 Operations Manager, Campus Recreation Center "Always inspect what you expect" - Unknown

 Rod currently serves as Operation Manager at the Campus Recreation Center at Georgia Tech and has had a prolific career in the Business Management field with close to 40 years of experience.
 An avid sports fan, he enjoys watching golf and college sports football and is happily married with two daughters.
 He has served in the US Navy and played basketball in college.
 This experience catalyzed his interest in coaching and mentoring and Rod coached college basketball and several AAU teams over the years.

 He expanded in leadership experience by working with mentoring programs for young men and enjoyed working with younger people to help them achieve their goals.

 Rod became a leadership coach because xxxxx.